Dr Ruth Horn

 - Deputy Director, Ethics of Medicine, University of Augsburg (GER)

 Ruth works on ethical questions raised by medical practices and new technologies at the beginning and end of life in different socio-cultural contexts.
 Her research is at the intersection between sociology, bioethics and law/social policy.
 She has developed a comparative ethnographic approach to understand how ethical problems arise and are addressed in clinical settings where ethically sensitive decisions are made.
 Her approach combines literature review, concept analysis and ethnographic research (interviews, observations, focus group discussions).

 She has studied Sociology in Germany (LMU, Munich) and France (EHESS, Paris), and has held research grants from the Economic and Social Research Council (ESRC), Wellcome Trust, European Commission, the French National Health Care Insurance, and the French National Cancer League.
-Ruth is an associate member of the research centre SPHERE, CNRS, University Paris Diderot.
+Ruth is an associate member and guest professor at the French research centre SPHERE, CNRS, University Paris Diderot.
+She is a member of Oxford Tropical Research Ethics Committee, the French CNRS Ethics Committee, and of the scientific advisory board of the German Human Genome-Phenome Archive.
 She is President of the European Association of Centre of Medical Ethics (EACME).

 Beginning of Life